 Several traits fit this new model:

-Openness: Communication between controller and network device uses standardized protocols like REST, OpenFlow, XMPP, NetConf, gRPC, etc. This eliminates traditional vendor lock-in, giving you freedom of choice in networking.
+Openness: Communication between the controller and the network device uses standardized protocols like REST, OpenFlow, XMPP, NetConf, gRPC, etc. This eliminates traditional vendor lock-in, giving you freedom of choice in networking.

 Cost reduction: Due to the open model, users can pick any low-cost vendor for their infrastructure (hardware).